GoogleChrome/CertificateTransparency/ct_policy.md

    one SCT must be issued from a CT log recognized by Chrome as being RFC6962-compliant.

-For both embedded SCTs and those delivered via OCSP or TLS, log operator uniqueness is defined as having separate entries within the `operators` section of [log_list.json](log_lists.md).
+For both embedded SCTs and those delivered via TLS, log operator uniqueness is defined as having separate entries within the `operators` section of [log_list.json](log_lists.md).
 In the rare situation that a CT log changes operators during its lifetime, CT logs in the [v3 log list